ryanbreen/tivo2plex/readme.md

 # TiVo2Plex

 Given files exported from cTiVo, convert them to mp4s, embed metadata, and move into a Plex library.
+I know cTiVo can do all this stuff, but I prefer to have heavy processing tasks done by something other than my laptop.

 ## Prerequisites